crystal-lang/crystal-website/_posts/2026-07-12-releasing-execution-contexts.md

 parallel.spawn { }
 ```

-You can keep it single-threaded if you don't need parallelism, or let users
-determine the parallelism through a `--threads N` argument.
+Keep it single‑threaded if parallelism isn’t required.
+Alternatively, scale it
+to a fixed or dynamically adjustable maximum number of threads.
+You can let
+users configure parallelism at runtime, by passing a command‑line flag such
+as `--threads 8` or setting an environment variable like `THREADS=8`, for
+example.

 Your application, your choice.